neam/docker-stack/README.md

 Docker Stack
 =========================================================================================

-*Active development disclaimer*: Code is still being moved around and being updated while preparing for a stable release.
-That said, the stacks stemming from this project have been verified to work well for both local development and high availability multi-node setups deployed at AWS, Digital Ocean and Azure via Tutum.so
+**Active development disclaimer**: Code is still being moved around and being updated while preparing for a stable release.
+That said, the stacks stemming from this project have been verified to work well for both local development and high availability multi-node setups deployed at AWS, Digital Ocean and Azure via [the container platform service Tutum](https://tutum.io)

 ## Develop, Build, Test, Deploy and Maintain your 12-factor web app using Docker